Youth International Party: Origins

-The term Yippie was invented by Krassner, as well Abbie and Anita Hoffman, on New Year's Eve 1967.
+The term Yippie was invented by Krassner, as well as Abbie and Anita Hoffman, on New Year's Eve 1967.
 Paul Krassner wrote in a January 2007 article in the Los Angeles Times:

 Anita Hoffman liked the word, but felt that The New York Times and other "strait-laced types" needed a more formal name to take the movement seriously.
 That same night she came up with Youth International Party, because it symbolized the movement and made for a good play on words.

 Along with the name Youth International Party, the organization was also simply called Yippie!, as in a shout for joy (with an exclamation mark to express exhilaration).
 "What does Yippie! mean?"
 Abbie Hoffman wrote.
 "Energy – fun – fierceness – exclamation point!"

 First press conference

 The Yippies held their first press conference in New York at the Americana Hotel March 17, 1968, five months before the August 1968 Democratic National Convention in Chicago.
 Judy Collins sang at the press conference.
 The Chicago Sun-Times reported it with an article titled: "Yipes!
 The Yippies Are Coming!"